dj-valdez/cf---preparring-for-influenza-season/README.md

 - Which countries are Rockbuster customers based in?
 - Where are customers with a high lifetime value-based?
 - Do sales figures vary between geographic regions?

+## Data Set
+Data set provided by Career Foundry.
+Date set contains information about Rockbuster’s film inventory, customers, payments, rental history, and much more.
+This data set will be loaded into the PostgreSQL database where quieries will be written to extract the requiered data to answer the key questions.

+## Project Deliverables
+The results of this analysis will be complied into an easily digestible format, which will be presented to the Rockbuster Stealth Management Board.